 Brian Thalmann, of Plato, Minnesota serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

 Thalmann farms 2,000 acres of corn and soybeans in south-central Minnesota.
 In addition to his traditional farming operation, he owns and operates a seed conditioning facility that cleans approximately 200,000 units of Stine soybeans every year.

-On the national level, Thalmann serves as the board liaison to the Market Development Action Team and the BNSF Railway Ag Business Council.
+On the national level, Thalmann serves as the board liaison to the Sustainable Ag Research Action Team and the BNSF Railway Ag Business Council.
 He also serves on the Commodity Classic Management Committee, which he will co-chair for the 2026 event

 A past president of the Minnesota Corn Growers Association and Governor’s Pollinator Protection Team, he still serves his state as a member of the Minnesota Governor’s Biofuel Council.

 Founded in 1957, the National Corn Growers Association represents nearly 40,000 dues-paying corn growers and the interests of more than 300,000 farmers who contribute through corn checkoff programs in their states.
 NCGA and its 50 affiliated state associations and checkoff organizations work together to help protect and advance corn growers’ interests.